Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 With so many things to see and so little time, Shanghai Disneyland can be slightly overwhelming for a first-timer.
 It’s good to have a rough feel of the available attractions so you can map out your game plan for the day.

-Here are the highlights for each of the seven themed zones:
+Here are the highlights for each of the eight themed zones:

 Adventure Isle